dkeesey/tiptap-demo/memory-bank/activeContext.md

 - Extensions can be configured with options to customize behavior
 - Converting to and from Markdown requires careful handling of formatting
 - TipTap's headless architecture makes implementing custom UI straightforward
+- Wordware uses Y.js as their CRDT for collaborative editing
+- They use SyncedStore as a wrapper around Y.Doc for easier state management
+- PartyKit serves as their collaboration backend
+- They implement a Notion-like slash command interface for adding blocks
+- Their implementation follows an offline-first approach for resilience

 ## Active Branches and Changes
-- Main branch: Complete implementation with markdown support
+- Main branch: Complete implementation with markdown support and collaborative features plan

 ## Deployment Status
 - Ready for deployment on Vercel